-Even without setting records, other games have been making waves: H1Z1, a Battle Royale title that predates both PUBG and Fortnite, recently announced the end of its long-running stint in PC game portal Steam’s in-development “Early Access” section.
-Developer Daybreak Studios launched a “full release” with new content and a free-to-play business model, and announced partnerships with Facebook and Caesars Entertainment in Las Vegas to further develop the game as an esport.
+Even without setting records, other games have been making waves.
+H1Z1, a battle royale title that predates both PUBG and Fortnite, recently announced the end of its long-running stint in Steam’s Early Access section.
+Developer Daybreak Studios launched a full release with new content and a free-to-play business model, as well as announced partnerships with Facebook and Caesars Entertainment in Las Vegas to further develop the game as an esport.

-“Every single IP (intellectual property) that you know that includes competitive gameplay can have Battle Royale,” Darveau said.
+“Every single IP (intellectual property) that you know that includes competitive gameplay can have battle royale,” Darveau said.
 “And because they can, they will.
 And because everybody will, it’ll become saturated and it’ll be perceived like a bubble.”

-To many of the developers who have already launched Battle Royale games, the last game(s) standing will be the ones that look beyond taking part in the genre’s popularity — and push the envelope for the entire video game industry.
+To many of the developers who have already launched battle royale games, the last games standing will be the ones that look beyond taking part in the genre’s popularity and push the envelope for the entire video game industry.

-A brief history of Battle Royale
+A brief history of battle royale

 “In DayZ, I realized for the first time that you could have social experiences with a strong social psychology element in it,” Darveau said.
 “You could be psychologically abused in a game. … And I feel like those are the most powerful experiences, and it kind of triggered in my brain, ‘What the fuck, why are games only about physical and mechanical skill, like dexterity, reflexes, timing, precision?'”

-We think of Battle Royale primarily as a form of shooter, but the first of these mods was made for Minecraft.
-“Survival Games,” a competitive take on the game modeled after the Hunger Games movies, gained popularity there, and that community spread the idea to others.
+We think of battle royale primarily as a type of shooter but the first of these mods was made for Minecraft.
+Survival Games, a competitive take on the game modeled after the Hunger Games movies, gained popularity and that community spread the idea to others.

 “I loved the interactions that we had,” Greene said.
 “You’d come across another group or a clan in like a town, and there would be an interaction with them, either good or bad.
-And I loved that idea that you’re not dealing with AI (artificial intelligence), you’re not dealing with a predictable mechanic, you’re dealing with other people.
+And I loved that idea that you’re not dealing with A.I. (artificial intelligence), you’re not dealing with a predictable mechanic, you’re dealing with other people.
 And that’s a lot of fun, because there are some crazy and strange people out there.”

-Greene’s mods helped crystalize many aspects of “Battle Royale” as a game type, including the name.
-He named his survival shooter mods after Battle Royale, the 2000 Japanese cult classic movie, where a group of high school students are forced to fight to the death until only one survives.
+Greene’s mods helped crystallize many aspects of battle royale as a game type, including the name.
+He named his survival shooter mods after Battle Royale, the Japanese cult classic movie, where a group of high school students is forced to fight to the death until only one survives.